Rmot1202/Food-Menu-Website/README.md

 # Food Menu Website

-A simple, responsive food menu website created using Bootstrap.
-This project showcases various dishes along with their recipes, allows users to contact the restaurant, and view information about the business.
+A responsive food menu website created with Bootstrap and JavaScript, featuring a dynamic menu and "Food of the Day" section powered by the Spoonacular API.
+This project showcases various dishes with their recipes, allows users to contact the restaurant, and provides information about the business.

 ## Features

 - **Home Page**:
-  - Displays a carousel of featured dishes with images and descriptions.
+  - Displays a carousel of featured dishes with images and descriptions, dynamically fetched from the Spoonacular API.
-  - Contains a "Top Choice Today" section showcasing a popular dish.
+  - Contains a "Food of the Day" section showcasing a popular dish, updated daily from the API.

 - **Menu Page**:
   - Lists several dishes with images, descriptions, and links to view detailed recipes.